8ochoDan/8ochoDan/README.md

-- 👋 Hi, I’m @8ochoDan
+- 👋 Hi, I’m Daniel Ochoa

-- 👀 I’m interested in ...
+- 👀 I’m interested in developing videogames and applications

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning various programming languages
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 8ochoDan/8ochoDan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.